ozradi/opal-docs/README.md

-# Permit.io Docs Website
+# OPAL Docs site
-This repository contains the source code to our docs site at [docs.permit.io](https://docs.permit.io).
+This repository contains the source code to our docs site at [docs.opal.ac](https://docs.opal.ac).

 ### Writing docs
 * Docs are located in the `docs/` folder